Navaneeth6105/useless_project/README.md

 # SCHEMATICS
 1. ESP32 Module: The ESP32 is used to detect specific WiFi networks.
 When the designated network is detected, it enables the Arduino UNO to function as a calculator.

 2. Arduino UNO: Serves as the main controller, handling data from the ESP32, processing inputs from the keypad, and displaying output on the LCD.
-It communicates with the ESP32 through its RX (D0) and TX (D1) pins for WiFi signal information.
+It communicates with the other Arduino UNO through its RX and TX pins for WiFi signal information.

 3. LCD Display: Shows prompts and results for the calculator.
 The display's data and control pins are connected to digital pins (8, 9, 12, 11, 5, 4) on the Arduino UNO.